Visiting CASA MALCA in Tulum on the Riviera Maya, Mexico.

 I stopped the car and parked it safely on the side of the narrow road.
 There was a guard at the gate, and he gave me permission to enter the property.

-Walking slowly, taking in the beauty of the natural jungle setting with dappled sunlight peeping though the towering trees, I approached the entrance of the main building where the magic heightened.
+Walking slowly, taking in the beauty of the natural jungle setting with dappled sunlight peeping through the towering trees, I approached the entrance of the main building where the magic heightened.

 It was an Alice in Wonderland experience and I questioned if it were real.

-Casa Malca comes with an interesting provenance: it was formerly the home of the Colombian drug lord and narco-terrorist, Pablo Escobar who operated the biggest drug cartel in the world.
-His reign of terror lasted ten years and during this time he became the most powerful and most feared man in Colombia for the ruthless way he ran his life.
+Casa Malca comes with an interesting provenance: it was formerly one of the holiday homes of the Colombian drug lord and narco-terrorist, Pablo Escobar who operated the biggest drug cartel in the world.
+His reign of terror lasted ten years and during this time he became the most powerful and most feared man in Colombia.

-When I was in Colombia about four years ago, following Pablo Escobar’s story, my guide said in passing that the Drug Lord owned a beach front property on the ocean in Tulum and there were rumors that he used to visit it secretly arriving by helicopter and remaining incognito while he was there.
+When I was in Colombia about four years ago, following Pablo Escobar’s story, my guide said in passing that the Drug Lord owned a beachfront property on the ocean in Tulum and there were rumors that he used to visit it secretly arriving by helicopter and remaining incognito while he was there.